 Lastly, we would also like to point out that, the same as many other indigenous groups in Mexico, the Wixárika face many forms of discrimination in Mexico for being an indigenous group.
 For starters, the use of the ceremonial peyote has been threatened after many people seeking it for recreational purposes due to its hallucinogenic properties, not respecting its religious significance and making it scarce.
 This has forced the Wixárika to seek government involvement to protect a section of their trail where peyote is no longer easy to find.
 Another big issue that the Wixárika face is that of land rights, where mining and road industries are stripping the Wixárika from their land, endangering their lives with chemicals and their religious practices with the construction of roads.

 At Lolo we will continue with our commitment to Mexico with our fair trade practices and to you by seeking and hand selecting products that reflect this history.
-We work hard to bring the best of Mexico which is why we have gathered their innovative products in our hats and masks.
+We work hard to bring the best of Mexico which is why we have gathered their innovative products.
 Check them out here.
 If you would like to see some more highlights, especially of Wixárika work in process, don't forget to follow us on Facebook and Instagram as @Lolomercadito.